observability-lab-cse/observability-lab-workshop/06-alert/README.md

    In Bicep, you can create log alerts with the type [`Microsoft.Insights/scheduledQueryRules`](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/scenarios-monitoring).
 The created bicep file should create one resource of that type.

-4. Modify the Bicep File: When you have converted the ARM template into a Bicep file, you should make any necessary modifications for your specific situation, e.g. add miningful names.
+4. Modify the Bicep File: When you have converted the ARM template into a Bicep file, you should make any necessary modifications for your specific situation, e.g. add meaningful names.

-5. You cany put your alert e.g. in log_analytics.bicep file.
+5. You can put your alert e.g. in log_analytics.bicep file.

 6. For simplicity don't specify any Action Groups (they can be added using [`Microsoft.Insights/actionGroup`](https://learn.microsoft.com/en-us/azure/templates/microsoft.insights/actiongroups) resource type).